unitejs/engine/assets/README.md

 The meta data used to generate the configurations is all picked up from www/assetsSrc/unite-theme.json such as title, description, organization, namespace, author.
 The version is read from your www/package.json

+There are no packaging tasks available for cordova as the build processes are platform specific.
+Once you have generated the projects you can use all the regular cordova commands, see [Cordova Project](https://cordova.apache.org/docs/en/latest/) for more details.

 ``` shell
 gulp platform-cordova-dev
 ```